Critical Publishing Logo

 Social workers and health professionals are often placed in situations where they are verbally or physically threatened by service users and others.
 This book helps them recognise potential risks in situations, when to avoid involvement, and how best to manage these risks, giving them the confidence to work effectively.

-Suitable for both practitioners and students, this book covers topics such as managing risks, improving safety awareness and teamwork support within the modern-day context.
+Suitable for practitioners, students, leaders and supervisors, this book covers topics such as managing risks, improving safety awareness, teamwork and organisational support within the modern-day context.

 Specifically, this second edition includes: